Zacks Earnings ESP: A Better Way to Find Earnings Surprises for Medical

 Most stocks, about 60%, fall into the #3 (Hold) category, and they are expected to perform in-line with the broader market.
 Stocks with a #2 (Buy) and #1 (Strong Buy) rating, or the top 15% and top 5% of stocks, respectively, should outperform the market, with Strong Buy stocks outperforming more than any other rank.

 The final step today is to look at a stock that meets our ESP qualifications.
-Incyte (INCY) earns a #3 (Hold) zero days from its next quarterly earnings release on November 2, 2021, and its Most Accurate Estimate comes in at $0.86 a share.
+Regeneron (REGN) earns a #1 (Strong Buy) zero days from its next quarterly earnings release on November 4, 2021, and its Most Accurate Estimate comes in at $10.67 a share.

-INCY has an Earnings ESP figure of 16.22%, which, as explained above, is calculated by taking the percentage difference between the $0.86 Most Accurate Estimate and the Zacks Consensus Estimate of $0.74.
-Incyte is one of just a large database of stocks with positive ESPs.
+REGN has an Earnings ESP figure of 8.78%, which, as explained above, is calculated by taking the percentage difference between the $10.67 Most Accurate Estimate and the Zacks Consensus Estimate of $9.81.
+Regeneron is one of just a large database of stocks with positive ESPs.
 These stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.

 Find Stocks to Buy or Sell Before They're Reported